RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/ipi.md

 ```

-# External Access to your cluster
+# Exposing to the internet ( If you have a valid domain )

 That is the easy part, Add the following DNS records into your domain.